From the Sterling Office

-Adriane of Rock Falls first came to the Illinois Worknet Center in January of 2015 She had worked at Anchor Coupling in Sterling but lost her job when the plant closed.
-She had worked in the warehouse there but wanted to make a career change and decided to enroll at Illinois Valley Community College to pursue a degree in Business Administration.
+Adriane of Rock Falls came to her local Illinois Worknet Center after she had lost her job at Anchor Coupling in Sterling when the plant closed.
+She had worked in the warehouse there but wanted to make a career change.
+She decided to enroll at Illinois Valley Community College to pursue a degree in Business Administration.
 She chose IVCC because her local community college did not offer that particular training program.

 Adriane was eligible to receive WIOA services as a dislocated worker.
-BEST, Inc. was able to help her with the tuition and fees and other training-related costs for her training program.
+BEST, Inc. was able to help her with the tuition and fees and other training-related costs for her program.
 Attending IVCC required Adriane to make a 125 mile round trip from Rock Falls 2-3 days per week.
-We were also able to provide mileage reimbursement to help with her travel expenses.
+We were able to provide mileage reimbursement to help with her travel expenses.
 Despite having to make the long tips to IVCC, Adriane rarely, if ever, missed class.

 During the Fall, 2016 semester, Adriane participated in a work experience at the Whiteside County Senior Center which was coordinated and subsidized by BEST, Inc. This was designed to give her some real world experience in an office setting.
 She was able to use that experience to help her secure a full-time job with Steel River Systems, LLC in Rock Falls.
 She began working there in January and will successfully complete her degree from IVCC in May.